Cecil County Fair to return with old favorites, new additions

 Along with its website, check out the fair Facebook and Instagram pages and when you go, take a picture and post it with the hashtag #CecilFair19

-Dave Kaufman Blacksmith Show is new this year.
-Team Uprooted Extreme Chainsaw Carving returns.
+Dave Kaufman Blacksmith Show is new this year, while the popular Team Uprooted Extreme Chainsaw Carving returns.
 The items made in these demonstrations — as well as Mobile Glass Studios — will be sold by raffle and auction to benefit cancer patients at Union Hospital.

-Speaking of which, Running with the Pigs also is back Sunday morning.
-Run or walk, it's a family-friendly event complete with prizes, raffles and more also for Union Hospital.
+Speaking of which, the Running with the Pigs 5K is also back Sunday morning.
+Run or walk, it’s a family-friendly event complete with prizes, raffles and more also for Union Hospital.
 Those who participate dressed like a pig in some way can also compete for a special prize.
 Show up at 7:30 a.m. to register last minute.

 Miss Cecil County Farm Bureau and Jr. Miss Cecil County Farm Bureau will be crowned in a competition that starts Sunday at 2 p.m.

-Detroit Diesels, Oliver tractors and tractor pulls are held July 20-21.
-Four Wheel Drive and Hot Stock Tractors will pull July 22.
+Detroit Diesels, Oliver tractors and tractor pulls will be held July 20-21.
+Four-wheel-drive and hot stock tractors will pull July 22.
 Painted Pony Rodeo returns July 23-24.
 Stoney Roberts brings back the ever popular Demolition Derby July 25-27.
 The school bus derby — introduced in 2017 — returns this year in the Thursday night heats.

 Look for Hunter Madron’s Smash For A Cure to make its final appearance at the Cecil County Fair this year.
 A recent Perryville High School graduate, Madron is moving on and said this is his last year to run a pink bus and three cars in the Demolition Derby.
 He will make those vehicles available for a hammer swing in exchange for a donation before the derby.

 Degeller Attractions, also a popular fixture at the fair, will be back offering ride specials including 12-Buck-Tuesday.
 Most nights the midway offers a $20 endless rides special.
-However it's $18 July 19 and $22 on the 27th.
+However it’s $18 on July 19 and $22 on July 27.
 The weekend deals start at 2 p.m.

-Pedal tractor pulls, pie eating, hay and cow chip tossing, and Big Wheel races are among the drop in events at the fair.
+Pedal tractor pulls, pie eating, hay and cow chip tossing, and Big Wheel races are among the daily drop-in events at the fair.

-The AG Showcase is a popular stop for those who are in, or support the ag community.
-There are always speakers and vendors on hand.
-Joe Bartenfelder, secretary of the Maryland Department of Agriculture, is one of those speakers.
+The Ag Showcase is a popular stop for those who are in or support the ag community.
+There are always speakers and vendors on hand, including Joe Bartenfelder, secretary of the Maryland Department of Agriculture, who will return.

 While AgriSafe focuses on all farmers, her 1 p.m. presentation Tuesday will be about the growing number of women in the industry.